Samm Henshaw

 Iniabasi Samuel Henshaw, professionally known as Samm Henshaw (born 22 February 1994), is an English singer, songwriter, and record producer.
 Henshaw garnered mainstream radio support from BBC Radio 1 and was chosen by James Bay, Chance the Rapper, and Allen Stone for tour support.
-His debut album, Untidy Soul, was released on January 28, 2022.
+His 2019 single The World Is Mine was used as the theme music for Amazon Studios' TV adaptation of Alex Rider, based on the popular teen book series by Anthony Horowitz.
+Samm's debut album, Untidy Soul, was released on January 28, 2022.

 Early life

 Henshaw was born in London, England, and was raised by Nigerian parents in South London.

 Henshaw spent his secondary years at Cleeve Park School, then pursued a popular music performance degree at Southampton Solent.

 Career

 2014–2015: Debut EP The Sound Experiment

 Henshaw's debut EP, The Sound Experiment, was released in 2015 and featured production and songwriting input from Wayne Hector and Fred Cox, amongst others.

 2016: The Sound Experiment 2

 Henshaw's second EP, The Sound Experiment 2, was released in the summer of 2016.
 Henshaw released music videos for "Our Love" and "Night Calls", promotional singles from The Sound Experiment 2.